Open-MBEE/EMS-Repo/README.md

      mv target /mnt/ramdisk
      ln -s /mnt/ramdisk/target .

+For an mvn purge on the ramdisk, running this command may be helpful:
+     mvn clean -Ppurge; mkdir /mnt/ramdisk/target; mkdir /mnt/ramdisk/alf_data; ./runserver.sh

 THE FOLLOWING DOESN'T WORK: To attempt to turn off indexing (maybe because it slows down junit test runs), change VALIDATE to NONE for index.recovery.mode in

     target/mms-repo-war/WEB-INF/classes/alfresco/repository.properties